 As always, your Global Division Team is here to help!

-Literacy: Teach Your Monster To Read (younger), Sounder and Friends (younger), What Changed? (all ages) Phonics with Phonograms by Logic of English (all ages), Mystery Word Town Spelling (all ages), How Many Syllables (all ages), and Lexia (all ages.
+Literacy: Teach Your Monster To Read (younger), Sounder and Friends (younger), What Changed? (all ages) Phonics with Phonograms by Logic of English (all ages), Mystery Word Town Spelling (all ages), How Many Syllables (all ages), Learning Ally (all ages – log on through Launch Pad), and Lexia (all ages – log on through Launch Pad).
 And of course Learning Ally and EPIC for listening (and possibly reading along).

-Math: Mystery Math Town (all ages), Teach Your Monster Math (younger), Prodigy (free version is fine; all ages),Multiplication By Heart by Mathigon (all ages), SET (game – not the daily puzzle but the daily puzzle is good too), and Flow Free (all ages)
+Math: Mystery Math Town (all ages), Teach Your Monster Math (younger), Prodigy (free version is fine; all ages),Multiplication By Heart by Mathigon (all ages), SET (game – not the daily puzzle but the daily puzzle is good too), IXL (all ages -log on through Launch Pad), and Flow Free (all ages)